-Why are there fossils in the Rocky Mountains?
-Sea Creatures don’t live at 7000 feet, so you wouldn’t expect to see their ancient fossilized remains.
+Fossils in the Rocky Mountains can be unexpected since sea creatures don’t typically live at 7000 feet.
 But that’s exactly what you can find if you look close enough.
-Find out why and where to find them.
+Here’s why they are there and where to find them.

 Spotting the distinct fossil of a horned clam or brachiopod during a nature hike makes trudging uphill worth the effort.
 And while it’s enjoyable to simply find them, delving into how they formed adds a new layer of delight.

-Six years ago, Bill Hansen, a friend and geologist, opened my eyes to the geological wonderment of the Rocky Mountain front in Central Montana as he led my kids on a school field trip.
+Six years ago, Bill Hansen, a friend and geologist, opened my eyes to why there are fossils in the Rocky Mountains and the geological wonderment of the Rocky Mountain Front in Central Montana as he led my kids on a school field trip.
 I have since visited the area numerous times.
-This region, particularly on the plains just beyond the mountains, is well-known in paleontological circles as where Maiasaura peeblesorum, the “good mother lizard,” was discovered by Marion Branvold, owner of the Trex Agate Shop in Bynum in 1977.
+This region, particularly on the plains just beyond the mountains, is well-known in paleontological circles as where Maiasaura peeblesorum, the “good mother lizard,” was discovered by Marion Branvold, owner of the Trex Agate Shop in Bynum, in 1977.
 After she showed her finds to paleontologist Jack Horner the following year, he and his team discovered multiple nests and specimens, ultimately naming the area “Egg Mountain.”
-While evidence of dinosaurs remains within the Two Medicine Formation stretching onto the plains, the mountains hold older treasures.
+While evidence of dinosaurs and dinosaur bones remains within the Two Medicine Formation stretching onto the plains, the mountains hold older treasures.

 It’s difficult to describe Sun Canyon without enthusiastic hand gestures emphasizing its grandeur.
 During the 20-mile drive to the entrance of Sun Canyon, the vast plains stretch to the east while the magnificent Sawtooth Mountain dominates the western view within the Sun River Wildlife Management Area.
 The massive walls of Madison limestone standing at the entrance of the canyon were formed by the same process that created the marine fossils in the higher elevations.

-Sea creatures in the area originated up to 350 million years ago when a shallow tropical ocean covered this entire region.
+Sea creatures in the area, such as trilobites, originated up to 350 million years ago when a shallow tropical ocean covered this entire region, and are ultimately why there are fossils in the Rocky Mountains.

 “The big walls were big slabs of limestone on this shallow ocean floor,” says Rob Thomas, regents professor of geology at the University of Montana Western and co-author of Roadside Geology of Montana, considered the go-to tome of Montana’s stunning geological landscape.

-Yet, this wasn’t the end to the region’s transformation.
-Beginning 50 million years ago new forces caused the Rocky Mountain front to dome upwards through faults pulling apart the thinning surface, along with erosion playing a part in exposing the rock.“That’s why we can see what we can see,” says Thomas.
+Yet, this wasn’t the end of the region’s transformation.
+Beginning 50 million years ago, new forces caused the Rocky Mountain front to dome upwards through faults, pulling apart the thinning surface, along with erosion playing a part in exposing the rock.“That’s why we can see what we can see,” says Thomas.

 Scouring the lower elevations, which are still roughly 4500 feet above sea level, is a good place to start looking for marine fossils.